 That’s not how things work at a Monster press conference.
 Here’s what you’ll see at a Monster press conference.

-At a Sony press conference, they will have Will Smith or Seth Rogen come out, they'll rent out a huge space in the Las Vegas Convention Center.
+At a Sony press conference, they’ll rent out a huge space in the Las Vegas Convention Center, and use their Sony Pictures movie studio’s pull to have Will Smith or Seth Rogen come out.
 Monster has a regular little convention room with regular beige chairs and a regular-sized stage, but Noel Lee presents with more arrogance and glee than everyone at Sony combined.
-He loves this, and it doesn’t matter that he is not a very good speaker.
+He loves this, and it doesn’t matter that he is not good at it.
 I came away having no idea what products Monster actually announced; Lee was much more interested in introducing Sheila E., and then Nick Cannon, Sugar Ray Leonard, Xzibit, Drew Brees, and Tyson Beckford.
 They all spoke, obviously without a script.
 Drew Brees awkwardly spoke about the youth making a difference.
 Nick Cannon says the youth should be “whatever they want to be.”
 Sugar Ray Leonard says “I feel like a fighter.”
 Sugar Ray Leonard is a famous professional fighter.
 Xzibit is not allowed to speak.

-While Lee is introducing these people, he’s firing off non sequiturs about technology and sales and young people.
+While Lee is introducing these people, he’s firing off non-sequiturs about technology and sales and young people.
 He says “this is the largest young adult millennial generation out there, it’s growing as fast as can be.”
 Nobody asks what that means, and Lee blows right by it to the next line.
 He shows headphones with magnetic spikes coming out of the headband.
-Models dressed like a Diesel catalog walk through the crowd wearing them while Lee hollers that this is “kinky.”
+Models dressed like they’ve blindly chosen items from a Diesel outlet shop walk through the crowd wearing them while Lee hollers that this is “kinky.”
 He shows a slide that says “Ménage à Trois” with three lasers labeled “entertainment/sports,” “fashion,” and “technology” all meeting in one point.
 The crowd titters.
 Lee yells “Don’t act so innocent!
 Let’s give it up for ménage à trois!”
 The guy next to me is too busy editing his photos of a PowerPoint slide to hear this.
 I write “this is bonkers” in my notes.

-At the Panasonic event, a few new TVs were shown off.
+I checked what happened at the Panasonic event after it ended.
+They introduced a few new TVs.
 They’re good TVs, I bet.
 Panasonic makes nice TVs.
 I’d actually buy a Panasonic TV.
 I would never buy anything Monster makes, and nothing that happened at this conference would qualify as “news” in any universe besides the one in which Noel Lee lives his magnetic-spiked life.
 But I will continue to skip Panasonic’s event, and I will continue to go to Monster’s event, and I will watch Noel Lee cavort with models and rattle off sentences composed of English words but arranged according to some kind of moon-syntax, because it is very obvious to me which one of those is the more enjoyable experience.